genderkit/genderkit/_resources/initial-appointment.md

 layout: misc
 title: Initial appointments at gender services
 description: Information about what to expect in an initial assessment at an NHS gender service
+feature:
+  image: initial-appointment.jpg
+  caption: "A black person talking to someone holding a clipboard.
+Neither person's head is visible."
 ---

+It can be really daunting to go to your first appointment at a specialist gender service.
+Not knowing what to expect can make it difficult to know how to prepare, and make the whole experience seem even more scary.
+On this page, we’ve collected some information about who you’re likely to be seen by and what you’re likely to be asked at a first appointment, so you can feel confident that you’re well prepared.

 ### What happens in the appointment?

-At most services, your first appointment is a conversation between you and a clinician (who might be a doctor, nurse, psychologist, or psychiatrist).
+At most services, your first appointment is a conversation between you and a clinician.
+This clinician might be a doctor, nurse, psychologist, or psychiatrist.
 Sometimes, there might be more than one clinician there.
 You will normally be asked a number of questions.
-You may not know all the answers to all these questions yet - don't worry if this is the case.
+Don’t worry if you don’t have all the answers to these questions yet: it’s completely fine to still be thinking about some of them.
 You can also ask questions of your own.
 The appointment could be via video call, or in person at the gender service.
-Normally, these appointment last around an hour.
+Normally, the appointment will last around an hour.

-In appointments at a gender service, you should *not* be asked to let someone examine your chest or genitalia, unless this person is a surgeon assessing you for surgery on that part of your body.
+In appointments at a gender service, you shouldn’t need to have someone examine your chest or genitalia, unless this person is a surgeon assessing you for surgery on that part of your body.
+Unfortunately, this might still happen.
+If you’re asked to let someone examine your body and you don’t feel comfortable with this, you can refuse or make a complaint, but it might delay your treatment or cause other problems.

 ### What can I do before my appointment?

 Think about whether it would be helpful to have someone with you in the appointment, or to travel to the appointment with you.
 Do you find it difficult to explain things clearly?
-Do you feel able to say no to things you are not comfortable with?
+Do you find it hard to say no to things that make you feel uncomfortable?
 Would having someone else there make you feel more comfortable?

 If you’ve made a [name change by deed poll]({% link _articles/name-change-by-deed-poll.md %}) or [name change by statutory declaration]({% link _articles/name-change-by-statutory-declaration.md %}) already, make sure you have this handy in case it is needed.

 If you’ve already been given a [formal diagnosis]({% link _articles/formal-diagnosis.md %}) by another service, find out when this was made.
-You may have an appointment letter or email that tells you this.
+You should have an appointment letter or email that tells you this.

 If you’ve already started on hormone therapy, find out when this happened.
-You may have an appointment letter or email that tells you this.
+You should have an appointment letter or email that tells you this.

 You’ll be asked a number of questions about yourself in the appointment.
 We’ve listed common questions below.
 You might want to think about them beforehand so that you feel confident to answer them in your appointment.